honeylouluzon/Agentic-World/README.md

 💡 *Think of the schema as the “USB Standard” of Agentic AI — once an agent supports it, it can plug into any system without extra adapters.*

 ---

+### 3.2 Agent Templates and Reusability

+To avoid reinventing the wheel for every workflow, **Agent Templates** provide a standardized starting point for common agent patterns.
+Templates accelerate development, encourage best practices, and ensure structural consistency across the ecosystem.

+---

+#### Default Templates

+The system provides a core set of predefined Agentic AI templates representing recurring roles:

+- **Data Transformer** → Cleans, normalizes, or enriches input data (e.g., convert CSV to JSON, text cleaning).
+- **Knowledge Retriever** → Fetches knowledge from databases, APIs, or vector stores.
+- **Planner + Executor** → Breaks down goals into steps and performs actions sequentially.
+- **Monitor/Observer** → Watches streams, logs, or signals and raises events.
+- **Decision Maker** → Evaluates conditions and outputs recommended choices.

+💡 *These templates act like starter kits — developers only need to fill in specifics (e.g., input schema, data source) while the base behavior is predefined.*

+---

+#### Custom Templates

+- Any composite agent that emerges during orchestration can be saved as a reusable template.
+- Developers can:
+  - Export templates to JSON/YAML.
+  - Version them using semantic versioning.
+  - Share across teams or publish to the Agent Library.

+**Example:** A custom “Translation + Summarization” agent can be packaged as one unit for reuse in multiple projects.

+---

+#### Versioning & Sharing

+- Templates are version-controlled (e.g., `1.0.0 → 1.1.0`).
+- Shared via:
+  - **Agent Library** (global repository).
+  - **Local/Team Registries** (internal use cases).

+- Templates can be extended:
+  - Add new capabilities.
+  - Adjust I/O schemas while maintaining backward compatibility.

+---

+#### Template Governance App

+To prevent template sprawl and ensure consistent quality, a dedicated **Template Governance App** mirrors the role of the Agent Library Governance App:

+- **UI Management**: Add, update, deprecate, or remove templates.
+- **Indexing & Search**: Browse templates by role (e.g., transformer, retriever) or by metadata (purpose, version, tags).
+- **Metadata Schema for Templates**:
+  - **Template Name** → Human-readable identifier.
+  - **Purpose** → What workflow pattern it supports.
+  - **Base Agents Used** → Dependencies included.
+  - **Input/Output Schema** → JSON schema inherited or customized.
+  - **Version** → Follows semantic versioning.
+  - **Status** → Active / Deprecated / Experimental.
+  - **Sharing & Access Control** → Manage which teams can publish, fork, or extend templates.
+  - **Audit Logs** → Track usage across projects (e.g., *“Template X is used in 7 flows”*).

+ 📌 **Implementation Note**
+While this framework defines the need for governance mechanisms, the actual design and deployment of governance applications (UI, workflows, integration) will be detailed in a separate Implementation Guide.
+This ensures the framework remains timeless and principle-driven, while practical tooling can evolve with technology.

+💡 *Analogy: If agents are “individual functions,” then templates are like **design patterns** in software engineering — reusable blueprints that capture proven structures.
+The governance app ensures these blueprints don’t become outdated or inconsistent.*